seapagan/sp-build/README.md

 If you have a `.env` file in your project root, the script will load environment varaibles from this and make them available using `process.env.MY_VARIABLE`.
-Variable are expanded if needed:
+Variables are expanded if needed:

 .env: